smaht-dac/submitr/docs/source/advanced_usage.rst

 .. note::
     Even in the absence of `any` validation (which is actually not even a readily available option), if there are problems with the submitted data, it will `not` be ingested into SMaHT Portal;
-    i.e. no need to worry that corrupt might sneak into the system; that is guarded against by the system.
+    i.e. no need to worry that corrupt data might sneak into the system; the system guards against this.

 Also of minor note is that if there are server-side validation errors, you will not be able to continue with the submission process; i.e. there is no way to get your data ingested into SMaHT Portal,